ckaestne/seai/lectures/01_introduction/intro.md

 * *Data scientists* and *software engineers* have different goals and focuses
   * Building systems requires both
   * Various qualities are relevant, beyond just accuracy
+* Machine learning brings new challenges and intensifies old ones